john-light/validity-rollups/validity_rollups_on_bitcoin.md

 This "proof-sync" technique may solve the IBD problem of large blocks, but it does not solve the mining centralization problems.
 Work still needs to be done to decrease the bandwidth costs and propogation times of increased L1 transaction volume, for example by implementing or further optimizing protocols such as Compact Block Relay and Erlay that reduce bandwidth requirements even as transaction volume increases.[^182][^183] And there's no getting around the requirement for storage of blockchain data, which increases as the size of the blockchain grows.
 Still, having one less problem to solve (the IBD problem) is a nice improvement.
 The best part is that no consensus rule changes are required to implement and start using proof-sync clients.
 As of the time of writing, there are two projects working on building a proof-sync bitcoin client implementation written in Cairo, one is called Khepri and the other is called Zerosync.[^184][^185]

-## Appendix F. Mitigating harm from compromised cryptographic proof protocols and toxic waste
+<h2> Appendix F. Mitigating harm from compromised cryptographic proof protocols and toxic waste <sup id="appendix-f-mitigating-harm-from-compromised-cryptographic-proof-protocols-and-toxic-waste"></sup></h2>

 [↩](#toc)

 One concern that is often brought up when discussing the idea of implementing cryptographic proofs for privacy on bitcoin is the possibility of unexpected inflation.
 If someone discovers this kind of vulnerability in the cryptography used for the privacy protocol, they can exploit the vulnerability to mint an arbitrary amount of BTC.
 Furthermore, because transactions using the privacy protocol are encrypted in some way, the inflation will be undetectable for some period of time.
 This concern stems from a fundamental tradeoff in the design of cryptocurrency privacy protocols based on cryptographic proofs: a cryptographic proof can be perfectly hiding, or perfectly binding, but not both.[^186] This tradeoff means that the protocol designer must either allow the money supply to be inflated via counterfeit but preserve privacy if the cryptography is broken (perfectly hiding), or they preserve the money supply integrity but allow privacy to be broken (perfectly binding).
 Production implementations of encrypted transactions, including those covered in [Appendix B](#appendix-b-comparing-alternative-cryptocurrency-privacy-techniques), are typically designed to be perfectly hiding.